gluestack/gluestack-ui/README.md

 ## Features 🚀

-- Customizable components: Each component in the library comes with a set of customizable props that allow you to tailor its appearance and behavior to your specific needs.
+- **Customizable components:** Each component in the library comes with a set of customizable props that allow you to tailor its appearance and behavior to your specific needs.

-- Responsive design: The components are built using modern web design principles and are fully responsive, so they work seamlessly across a wide range of devices and screen sizes.
+- **Responsive design:** The components are built using modern web design principles and are fully responsive, so they work seamlessly across a wide range of devices and screen sizes.

-- Well-documented: The library comes with comprehensive documentation for each component, including a list of props and examples, to help you get up and running quickly.
+- **Well-documented:** The comes with comprehensive documentation for each component, including a list of props and examples, to help you get up and running quickly.

-- Easy to use: The components are designed to be easy to use and integrate into your existing React applications.
+- **Easy to use:** The components are designed to be easy to use and integrate into your existing React applications.
 Simply install the library and import the components you need.

-- Frequent updates: We are constantly working on improving the library and adding new components.
+- **Frequent updates:** We are constantly working on improving the library and adding new components.
 Follow us on GitHub to stay up-to-date on the latest releases and features.

-- Community support: Need help using the library or have a suggestion for a new feature?
+- **Community support:** Need help using the library or have a suggestion for a new feature?
 Join our Discord channel to connect with the community and get support.

-## Installing gluestack/ui
+## Installing `gluestack/ui`

 To use gluestack/ui components, all you need to do is install the `@gluestack/ui` package and its peer dependencies: